Fire services

 You can get a 30-day visa when you arrive, if you're both:

-You have to pay for a visa on arrival in US dollars.
+You have to pay for a visa on arrival with cash in US dollars.
 There are no money exchange facilities at the airport.
+Debit or credit cards are not accepted.

-If you enter at another location or by land, you need to get a visa before you arrive.
+If you enter at another location including by land from West Timor (Indonesia), you need to get a visa before you arrive.

-Apply to the Immigration Department at Vila Verde in Dili to extend your visa.
+To extend your visa, apply at the Immigration Department at Vila Verde in Dili to extend your visa.
+You must give a valid reason to immigration authorities.

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate or Timor-Leste Immigration for details about visas, currency, customs and quarantine rules.